nielsonm/pnwds/2012_sea/git_session/git/git_session.md

     Post gitconfig to GH

 !SLIDE
-## Why git is so special, why should anyone who works in web design / development should use it.
-       git remembers your past.
-        It remembers everything, including passwords
-        git reset -> git commit --amend -> change pwd - you're hosed.
-        Everything's in patches, can be emailed.

-    Git can be used offline, like on the train, or on a 9 hour flight to Sao Paulo, nudge nudge.
-!SLIDE
     Encourages a branching style of concurrent development Why concurrent - more stable - bandwidth
       BASE - Mike - views - features - custom fields